 This is the feature that you would normally use when trying to assign a unique ID to an element.

-However, in this case, the "HTML Attributes" will not work due to the fact that performing this action doesn’t assign the ID to the link tag itself, but to the button container around the link.
+However, in this case, the "HTML Attributes" will not work due to the fact that this action does not assign the ID to the link tag itself, but to the button container around the link.
 You must edit the source code directly to assign the ID to the link tag, a process which is described step-by-step below.

 Here, insert your tag at the end of the href attribute, so that Google Tag Manager will be able to detect it: